 Our congregation is a member of Mennonite Church Canada, a unifying body of Mennonite congregations across the country.
 It contains roughly 31,000 members and 225 congregations that are organized in five area churches.
 Our ‘area church’ is Mennonite Church Eastern Canada.
 These connections link us to other Anabaptist Christians and provide us with useful resources and accountability.

-Carrie Lehn – Youth and Young Adult Minister
+Carrie Lehn – Associate Pastor of Youth Ministry

 What we Believe

 Those who gather to worship at OMC on any given Sunday probably believe a host of things . . . and we’re okay with that.
 However, two documents describe some important things we generally believe and value.

 The first is the Confession of Faith in a Mennonite Perspective.
 Even though none of us are expected to affirm every detail of this rather long statement, the confession does serve as a guideline for our belief and practice.
 It helps us understand what it means to be a Mennonite Christian in our time and it allows us to share that with others.

 The second document is our church covenant.
 This was developed specifically by our congregation and it gives a sense of what our community is all about.

 We believe that the Church of Jesus Christ is identified more accurately by the life of its people than by any creed or statement of faith.
 The church must be observed in action to discover what its real purpose is and where it is heading.
 At the same time, we commit ourselves to our Congregational Covenant: